Money Management Essentials for Content Creators

 Using a manual process like Excel will require you to manually enter each transaction, but that’s also not the worst thing.
 It forces you to think about every expense and you have full control over how things are organized.

 We generally recommend using the DIY method if you are making <$20k/year or if you only have a few expenses each month.
-Anything more than that and we recommend using a accounting software.
+Anything more than that and we recommend using accounting software.

 Here is a link to get our free income/expense tracker: